 The named executive officers receive a base salary to compensate them for services rendered to our company.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 Initial base salaries for the named executed officers were set forth in their respective employment agreements and are annually reviewed by the Compensation Committee.
-Base salaries for the named executive officers for 2020 and 2021 are set forth below.
+In connection with this offering, we have approved an increase in Mr. Yared's base salary to \$510,000, effective as of the offering.
+Base salaries for the named executive officers for 2020 and 2021 are set forth below (the base salary shown for Mr. Yared is his increased base salary that will apply for the period following the offering).

 Name 2020 Base salary (\$) 2021 Base salary (\$)

-Nadim Yared 452,000 452,000
+Nadim Yared 452,000 510,000

 John Brintnall 289,200 298,000

 Dean Bruhn-Ding 285,800 295,000